-The Faculty believe in formation of graduates grounded in values and ethics, with an understanding that knowledge is continually evolving.
-Furthermore, the Faculty believe graduates must possess skill to evaluate this knowledge and apply it in situations that touch the lives of others.
+The Faculty believes in the formation of graduates grounded in values and ethics, with an understanding that knowledge is continually evolving.
+Furthermore, the Faculty believes graduates must possess skill to evaluate this knowledge and apply it in situations that touch the lives of others.

-The Faculty believe that graduates must:
+The Faculty believes that graduates must: